 3. Take precautions on the treadmill: If you are relegated to the gym, avoid gripping the treadmill’s rails—something that can happen if you go too fast, says Todd Sinett, D.C., a chiropractor and applied kinesiologist in New York City.
 “Walking requires your top and bottom half to move,” he says.
 “If your torso is stiff, you’re more likely to get hurt.”

 4. Ditch distractions: Your gym probably has a row of plasma TVs in front of the treadmills to keep you entertained.
 But it’s not a good idea to watch them, says Tom Kersting, Ph.D., a psychotherapist in New York City and author of Losing Weight When Diets Fail (Harbor Press).
 “Watching TV or even listening to music on your iPod increases your odds of just going through the motions,” he says.
 You’ll burn more calories if you stay focused on your workout.
+So, to enliven your walking workout you should focus on just walking.

 5. Find more bliss through your breath: Just as you do in a yoga class, take a moment before you start walking to deepen your breath.
 When you start to walk, breathe in a pattern that relates to your steps, suggests Sarley.
 Making the connection will transform a regular old walk into a moving meditation with real stress-relieving benefits.